Matfayt/autonomusberry/README.md

 A global_patch allow you to communicate with python scripts.
 Thanks to Andy Farnell for the content.

-Enjoy and send a message if you need extra info ;)
+Enjoy and contact me if you need extra info ;)